 Core tip: The review reports current statements about relationship between gastric ghrelin expression and Helicobacter pylori infection.
 Data present in the literature and emerging from a very recent our study on the anti-inflammatory role of ghrelin and Th1 cell response in the stomach during Helicobacter pylori infection are included.

-Paoluzi OA, Del Vecchio Blanco G, Caruso R, Monteleone I, Monteleone G, Pallone F. Impairment of ghrelin synthesis in Helicobacter pylori-colonized stomach: New clues for the pathogenesis of Helicobacter pylori-related gastric inflammation.
+Paoluzi OA, Del Vecchio Blanco G, Caruso R, Monteleone I, Monteleone G, Pallone F. Impairment of ghrelin synthesis in Helicobacter pylori-colonized stomach: New clues for the pathogenesis of H. pylori-related gastric inflammation.

 World J Gastroenterol 2013;